EDUCBA

 Introduction to Unix Architecture

-The architecture of Unix is divided into kernel, hardware, shell, files and directories in which the kernel manages the connections related to hardware, applications and commands.
-While the second layer is hardware and the third layer called shell is the bridge between the user, commands executed by the user and the commands in Unix that are already predefined and the last layer is files and directories which are called Unix programs mostly and can be considered as commands in Unix.
+The architecture of Unix is divided into kernel, hardware, shell, files and directories in which the kernel manages the connections related to hardware, applications, and commands.
+While the second layer is hardware, and the third layer, called a shell, is the bridge between the user, commands executed by the user, and the commands in Unix that are already predefined the last layer is files and directories, which are called Unix programs mostly and can be considered as commands in Unix.

 Unix Definition

-UNIX can also be called as an operating system that has its utilization in both work stations and servers.
+UNIX is commonly referred to as an operating system that is utilized in both workstations and servers.
 This is important for the development of the internet and the reconfiguration of computer systems.
-Unix was developed by Ken Thompson, Dennis Ritchie and other people working at AT&T laboratories.
-This was mainly developed for the intention to help the programmers develop software rather than non-programmers.
-However, now it is used by everyone because of its simplicity.
-This is designed to be accessed by multiple people at a time and be multitasking and time-sharing configuration.
+Ken Thompson, Dennis Ritchie, and other people working at AT&T laboratories developed Unix Unix.
+Mainly programmers developed this software to help develop software rather than non-programmers.
+However, now everyone uses it due to its simplicity.
+The kernel design facilitates multitasking and time-sharing configurations, allowing multiple individuals to access the system simultaneously.

 Unix Working